zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-action-type.md

 The `AuditActionType` is a property of the `AuditEntry` class.

-It represent the SQL operations that has been executed in the database.
+It represent the SQL operation that has been executed in the database.

 ```csharp
 // The https://bulk-operations.net/ library is used under the hood